ZiadJ/kgEditable/README.md

 ==========

 A binding handler for koGrid that to make existing templates editable.
-The edit template is only loaded during the edit process on each cell.
-So any amount of html can be placed in the edit template wihtout affecting performance.
+The edit template is only loaded during the edit process for each cell via a binding created using the kgEditable function.
+Therefore any amount of html can be placed in the edit template wihtout affecting the grid performance.

 <bold>Usage:</bold>